night-owl-018/stg1_nivera_atgsd-sea-pay-processor/README.md

 ---

+# NOTE FOR UNRAID USERS
+The running application uses the following fixed container paths:

+These paths are automatically created and do not use the older environment variables
+(`SEA_PAY_INPUT`, `SEA_PAY_OUTPUT`, `SEA_PAY_TEMPLATE`) found in the legacy scripts.

+When mapping Unraid container paths, map your host folders directly to these container paths.

+---

 ## Overview
 Sea Pay Processor automatically extracts sea duty periods from certification sheets, validates them, normalizes ship names, detects duplicates, and generates NAVPERS 1070/613 PDFs.
 The system also produces summary files and strike-out PDFs for invalid or skipped events.
 The entire process is fully automated and containerized for consistent execution across environments.